|Experienced With||Commissions, Leading workshops|

 I would like the viewer to consider my decisions- every scratch leading to another.

-Kim McAninch (Krebs) ‘86, B.F.A., Surface Pattern Design, Miami University, Oxford, Ohio – Kim is a member of the Pittsburgh Society of Artists and Radiant Hall Artist Studios living and working in downtown Pittsburgh, Pennsylvania.
-Her background as a fabric, wallpaper and interior designer has laid the groundwork for her decorative paintings which display Expressionistic color and emotion.
-Her work is in select galleries and is collected worldwide.
-For more, visit kimmcaninchfineart.com.
+Kim McAninch- ‘86, B.F.A., Surface Pattern Design, Miami University, Oxford, Ohio – Kim, a member of the National Association of Women Artists and American Women Artists, currently works in Stony Point NY, Pittsburgh PA and Siesta Key FL.
+Her background as a fabric, wallpaper and interior designer has laid the groundwork for her unique painterly style.
+Through the expressive use of brush and palette knife, she conveys an emotion, a mood and the pure joy of color.
+Her work offers elusive and intangible qualities to the viewer, who in turn add personal experience, giving life to her work.
+Her artwork is in select galleries and is collected worldwide.